ADK-DAYZMOD-EPOCH/Build-Snapping---Extended/README.md

 	#include "custom\snap_build\points.hpp"

-6. repbo MPMissions\YOURMISSIONNAME\ - upaload - reload - snap - smile!
+6. repbo MPMissions\YOURMISSIONNAME\

+ - upaload - reload - snap - smile!

-I hope i could clarify the !IMPORTANCE! that you copy the lines i mentioned to the VERY BOTTOM!
+I hope I could clarify the !IMPORTANCE! that you copy the lines I mentioned to the VERY BOTTOM!
 Else:
-No Snap - No Smile - unneded questions
+No Snap - No Smile - unneeded questions